scanapp-org/scanapp-org.github.io/_posts/2022-10-30-using-flash-or-torch-with-html5-qrcode.md

 For backwards compatibility sake!

 ## Browser and device support
 As shared before this feature seems to be supported on Android devices.
-I have verified this on at least three devices on Google Chrome and Samsung's default browser.
+I have verified this on at least three Android devices and one IOS device.

 Here's summary:
 -   Support verified on several Android devices.